rajeet/meroshare_automation/readme.md

    - Upload test videos as artifacts
    - Send status notifications and videos to Telegram

+3. **Important:** If you modify or add environment variables, ensure you also update the [schedule-run.yaml](.github/workflows/schedule-run.yaml) file to properly handle them.

 ### Features of GitHub Actions Workflow

 - **Multiple User Support:** Runs tests for multiple users in parallel